-The red variety comes from Spain, The name derives from the city of Hondarribia in the northeast of the Spanish Basque country (País Vasco), beltza = black.
-Synonyms include Chacolí, Courbu Noir Faux, Cruchen Nègre, Hondarrabi Beltza, Kurixketu Beltza, Ondarrabi Beltza, Ondarribi Beltza, Txakoli, Txakoli Noir, Verde Matza and Xerratu Beltza.
-It may, despite seemingly suggestive synonyms or morphological Similarities do not match the varieties Cabernet Franc or Courbu Noir be confused.
-The sometimes referred to as independent variety Chacolí or Txakoli is identical to Hondarribi Beltza.
+The red grape variety comes from Spain, The name derives from the city of Hondarribia in northeastern Spain Basque country (País Vasco), beltza = black.
+Synonyms are Chacolí, Courbu Noir Faux, Cruchen Nègre, Hondarrabi Beltza, Kurixketu Beltza, Ondarrabi Beltza, Ondarribi Beltza, Txakoli, Txakoli Noir, Verde Matza and Xerratu Beltza.
+Despite apparently suggesting synonyms or morphological No similarities with the varieties Cabernet Franc or Courbu Noir be confused.
+The Chacolí or Txakoli variety, sometimes referred to as an independent variety, is identical to the Hondarribi Beltza.

-According to done in 2009 DNA analysis exists between Hondarribi Beltza and Cabernet Franc on Parent-offspring relationship, As both varieties also in the Basque DO area Chacolí in the composite rate cultivated, frequent confusions are obvious.
-From a natural crossroads Fer Servadou x Hondarribi Beltza is the variety Gros Cabernet emerged.
-Hondarribi Beltza produces acid and alcohol rich reds and rosé wines reminiscent of Cabernet Franc.
+According to in 2009 DNA analysis exists between Hondarribi Beltza and Cabernet Franc on Parent-offspring relationship, Since both varieties also in the Basque DO area Chacolí in the composite rate are often confused.
+From a natural cross Fer Servadou x Hondarribi Beltza is the variety Gros Cabernet emerged.
+Hondarribi Beltza produces acidic and alcohol-rich red and rosé wines reminiscent of Cabernet Franc.
 It is grown in Spain on 53 hectares of vineyards.
 There is a tiny stock of half a hectare in Chile (Statistics Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012